Lil Hardin Armstrong: Death

 When Louis Armstrong died in 1971, she traveled to New York for the funeral and rode in the family car.
 Returning to Chicago, she felt that work on her autobiography could continue, but the following month, performing at a televised memorial concert for Armstrong, she collapsed at the piano and died from a heart attack on the way to the hospital.
 After her funeral, her letters and the unfinished manuscript of her autobiography disappeared from her house.

 She was interred at Lincoln Cemetery in Blue Island, Illinois.

 In 2004, the Chicago Park District renamed a community park in her honor.

 Legacy

 Hardin's song "Bad Boy" (originally titled "Brown Gal") was covered by the Jive Bombers (first in 1950 as "Brown Boy") whose 1956 version was a hit, and by Ringo Starr in 1978 on his seventh album Bad Boy.

-Armstrong's composition "Oriental Swing" was sampled by electro swing musician Parov Stelar to create the 2012 song "Booty Swing".
+Her composition "Oriental Swing" was sampled by electro swing musician Parov Stelar to create the 2012 song "Booty Swing".
 The song gained notoriety when it was used in a 2013 Chevrolet commercial.